 As discussed earlier, the primary objective of auctioneers as seen by the auction house is to maximize the probability of selling a car.
-However, it is informative to consider how auctioneers who excel in selling a large fraction of their cars perform in the other two metrics (residual price and speed).18 It is possible that the individual auctioneers who have the best performance for the probability of sale achieve this at the cost of one of the other metrics.
-For example, perhaps it is auctioneers who go really slow and take a lot of time to do the auction that are able to achieve better conversion rates.
-Conversely, a finding of a positive correlation between conversion rates, prices, and speed would be further evidence of the existence of an "auctioneer ability" heterogenous in the relevant population.
+However, it is informative to consider how auctioneers who excel in selling a large fraction of their cars perform in the other metrics (residual price, high bid, and speed).23 It is possible that the individual auctioneers who have the best performance for the probability of sale achieve this at the cost of one of the other metrics.
+For example, perhaps it is auctioneers who go really slow and take a lot of time to do the auction that are able to acheive better conversion rates.
+Conversely, a finding of a positive correlation between conversion rates, prices, and speed would be further evidence of the existence of differences in auctioneer ability.

 A concern with correlating the time-on-the-block effects with other outcomes is that there may be a mechanical bias.
 The average time on the block for cars that sell is approximately 11 seconds longer than the time on the block when the car does not sell.
 This may be in part due to the extra recording time that is required when a sale occurs.
 Thus, if an auctioneer is able to obtain a higher probability of sale than another auctioneer, he/she may mechanically have a longer time on the block as well.
 In order to avoid this bias, we produce and use time on the block fixed effects for each auctioneer based only on cars that sold rather than all cars.
 Thus, we are able to obtain a measure of how fast an auctioneer typically performs auctions that is uncorrelated with the conversion rate of the auctioneer.
-Appendix Figure 2 illustrates that the time-on-the-block fixed effects using sold cars only are highly correlated with the time-on-block for sold cars also correlates strongly with his fixed effect for time-on-block for unsold cars (Figure A.2 Panel B).
-This suggests that time-on-block likely reflects systematic differences across auctioneers in the speed with which they conduct their auctions, regardless of the auction outcome.
-From this point on we will always use the time-on-the-block fixed effects from sold cars in order to avoid bias when doing correlations.
+Appendix Figure 2 illustrates that the time-on-the-block fixed effects using only cars that sold are highly correlated with the time-on-the-block fixed effects when using all auctions (t-stat = 22.00).
+An auctioneer's fixed effects for time-on-block for sold cars also correlates strongly with his fixed effect for time-on-block for unsold cars (Figure A.2 Panel B).
+This suggests that time-on-block likely reflects systematic differences across auctioneers in the speed with which they conduct their auctions, regardless of the auction outcome, and that the specific time-on-the-block effects that we use is not going to be very relevant.
+From this point on we will always use the time-on-the-block fixed effects from only sold cars in order to avoid bias when computing correlations.